Summary of Heart of Darkness by Joseph Conrad

 Marlow told his mechanic, after talking with the Brickmaker, their rivets would soon arrive.
 The mechanic, like the Brick-maker, assumed that Marlow had a strong European influence.
 However, the pins did not reach the Central Station; instead, a series of white guys riding donkeys exploded.
 Marlow learned they were called Eldorado Exploring Expedition and had come in search of treasure.

 The Manager’s uncle was the Expedition’s leader, and Marlow often observed him conspire with his nephew.
-Sometimes Marlow would hear and be curious about Kurtz’s name, but he tremendously needed to fix his steamship and start his job as a pilot.
-Therefore, he assumes Kurtz is a man who has morals and is better than both of them.
+Sometimes Marlow would hear and be curious about Kurtz’s name, but he had a tremendous need to fix his steamship and start his job as a pilot.
+Therefore, he assumes that Kurtz is a man who has morals and is better than both of them.

 Summary of Part 2:

 Marlow eavesdropped on the Manager and his uncle discussing Kurtz one evening when he was lying on the deck.
-Kurtz had requested that the Company’s Administration send him into the jungle to show how much ivory he could get.
+Kurtz had requested that the Company’s Administration send him into the jungle to demonstrate how much ivory he could obtain.
 They are unhappy because Kurtz is too good for the Company.He had returned his assistant to the Manager since he felt he was unfit for the job.
 Marlow also discovered that “strange rumors” regarding Kurtz’s behavior were circulating.
-The Manager seemed to imply that he wished Kurtz would die because of the climate condition.
+The Manager seemed to imply that he wished Kurtz would die due to the climate condition.
 The Eldorado Expedition arrived in the jungle a few days later, with little news other than the death of all the donkeys.
 Kurtz came down to give some ivory, and when he returned, everyone wondered why he did this?

 With his riverboat restored, Marlow set off towards the Inner Station with the Manager, the other agents, whom Marlow refers to as “pilgrims,” and 20 indigenous.
 The riverboat discovered a reed cabin some fifty miles below the Inner Station, along with the remnants of a flag and a neatly placed woodpile.
 Approach with caution.”
 Marlow discovered indications of a White occupant within the hut.
 The locals took the wood, and Marlow snuck the book inside the steamboat.